Waste container: English

 Legislation setting out the responsibilities for the provision and collection of "receptacles for the temporary deposit and collection of dust ashes and rubbish" by local authorities in Britain was first set out in the Public Health Act 1875.
 However, this did not mandate the use of them, leaving the decision to offer the service to local government instead.

-Household collection
+Household waste collection

 In many cities and towns, there is a public waste collection service which regularly collects household waste from outside buildings.
 The waste is loaded into a garbage truck and driven to a landfill, incinerator or crush facility to be disposed of.

 In some areas, each household has multiple bins for different categories of rubbish (usually represented by colours) depending on its suitability for recycling, which will instead be routed to a recycling center.

 Roadside waste collection is often done by means of larger metal containers of varying designs, mostly called dumpsters in the US, and skips in the UK.
+However the functionalities of dumpsters and skips are somewhat different: while a skip is intended to be loaded onto a vehicle and transported, the contents of a dumpster are emptied into a garbage truck on site and the dumpster remains and its designated location.

+Adding to this, there is another type of container known as a roll-off dumpster.
+This type is unique because it is designed for easy transportation and disposal of large amounts of waste.
+Roll-off dumpsters are set on a truck with a roll-off mechanism, allowing them to be rolled onto and off of the truck bed.
+This feature makes them particularly useful for large projects like construction, renovation, or extensive clean-ups where substantial amounts of waste are generated.
+They come in various sizes to accommodate different needs, and unlike regular dumpsters, they are open-topped for easier loading of large or irregularly shaped debris.